Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 <h5>Future Directions</h5>
 As a Phase 1 project, this has a bunch of things you have to do by hand.
 We don't like that.
 When managing machines, you want your command line actions and set-up to be ones that will affect the entire cluster.
 It's the fulcrum on which you lever your machines to a standard.

-Phase 2 would explore the following:
+Phase 2 would explore the following in no apparent order:
 * Automatic kickstart/preseed generation
+* Use of Stacki attributes (key/value pairs) in preseed.cfg and kickstart.
-* Auto partitioning
+* Auto partitioning.
+* Disk controller configuration.
 * Creating Ubuntu ISOS as a pallet (we can actually add Ubuntu as a pallet now, but the code has yet to be checked in.)
 * Creating the ability to mirror Ubuntu repos automatically from the frontend.
 * Integrating the Ubuntu installer to pull deb packages via the peer-to-peer installer.